List of Christian denominations by number of members: Assyrian churches – 0.6 million

-A seventh group is composed of independent Assyrian churches, with roots in Nestorianism.
-Divisions occurred within the Church of the East, especially the schism of 1552, but by 1830 two unified patriarchates and distinct churches remained: the Assyrian Church of the East and the Chaldean Catholic Church (now an Eastern Catholic Church in communion with the Holy See).
-The Assyrian Church of the East experienced a schism in 1964, leading to the organization of the Ancient Church of the East, following modernizing and other measures in the Assyrian Church.
+A seventh group is composed of independent churches descended from the historic Church of the East.
+Internal crises beginning the 16th-19th centuries eventually resulted by 1830 in the original patriarchal line of the Church of the East (Eliya-line) becoming the heads of the Chaldean Catholic Church (an Eastern Catholic Church in communion with the Holy See formed in 1552), and the emergence of a separate patriarch presiding over a distinct Assyrian Church of the East.

+The Assyrian Church of the East experienced a schism in 1964 following reform attempts at modernisation and other measures, resulting in the organisation of the Ancient Church of the East.